gardener/landscaper-service/docs/usage/LandscaperDeployments.md

 The `spec.landscaperConfiguration` field contains the configuration of the Landscaper deployment.
 Configuration contains the list of the standard deployers that shall be deployed.
 For available deployers please check [this documentation](https://github.com/gardener/landscaper/tree/master/docs/deployer).

+## Oidc Config

+With the optional field OIDC config you specify that the Landscaper resource cluster of a Landscaper instance (the Gardener shoot cluster on which the user creates Installations, Targets etc,) gets this OIDC configuration such that user access could be provided via OIDC.

 ## Instance Reference